nembrinj/protofablab/topics/03_containerization/README.md

 At the time of writing the PiHole image contained 78 vulnerabilities.
 To see the full list, refer to the following [json](./tutorial-example-pi-hole/clair_report.json) file.
 The vulnerabilities range from negligible to high severity.
+These results will be discussed later.

-Now that everything is set up we should be able to scan any image.
+Now that everything was set up we were able to scan any image.
-We show this by scanning the autowlan image from the lecture.
+We showed this by scanning the autowlan image from the lecture.
 For this we needed to build the image on our machine first.
 This must be done, since it is not available on the Docker-Hub.
 Firstly, you must clone the git repository locally: